 When the sheets are made of 100% cotton.
 The thread count matters.
 This is the general norm followed by all the bedding industries.
 The same rule does not apply on the single-ply weave sheet.
 The thickness of the sheets can be increased by using the multiple-ply yarns technique.
 Most of the manufacturers use 2 or 3 yarns to increase the thickness of the sheets.
 In this method, the smaller threads are woven together to make the sheet.
 Thousands of thread count goes into the weaving of a polyester sheet.
 This method is followed to enhance quality of the sheet.

 The lustrous, thin, and light-weight features of the sheet will be increased.
 Most of the bedding manufacturers these days are implementing this technique largely to attract customers.
-As the fibre is an artificial one, the quality still remains debatable.
+As the fiber is an artificial one, the quality still remains debatable.
 Sheets made using linen, silk, flannel, and knit fabrics cannot be compared to the cotton sheets.
 Normally, these sheets are sold by their weight and not by the thread count.
 Linen is thicker when compared to cotton; hence, there is no need to use a higher thread count.

 On the contrary, silk is a very thin and light-weight fabric, and the weight matters more than the count.
 The knit fabrics and flannel use an entirely different process to manufacture the sheets.
 The thread counts do not matter even here.
 We have now understood the different fabrics and their weaving style as well.
 But what is the best thread count for sheets?